docljn/codeclan_group_project/planning/promises.md

 **Will I get my new phone?**
 In code, we consume the phone promise like this:
 1. askMom() consumes the promise willIgetNewPhone
-2. this version uses .catch to handle errors and I don't know why **ASK ZSOLT**
+2. this version uses .catch to handle errors and I don't know why

 ```javascript
 const askMom = function () {
     willIGetNewPhone